Even Stiefel-Whitney invariants for anti-hermitian quaternionic forms: Invariants of split hermitian forms

 In this article we promote a slightly different (but strictly equivalent) way to view and define Pfister forms, which amounts to doing linear algebra without always choosing a basis.

 Traditionally, given elements $a_1,\dots,a_n\in K^\times$, the $n$-fold Pfister form $\pfis{a_1,\dots,a_n}$ is defined as

-The minus signs have no influence on the definition of the \emph{class} of $n$-fold Pfister forms (and in early texts they were not present), but they come very handy in the notation when working with quaternion algebras or Galois cohomology.
+The minus signs have no influence on the definition of the \emph{class} of $n$-fold Pfister forms (and in early texts they were not present), but they are convenient in the notation when working with quaternion algebras or Galois cohomology.

 As a general notation, if $X$ is a set and $(a_i)_{i\in X}$ is a family of elements of $K^\times$, then for any finite subset $I\subset X$ we write

 as well as

 and